-In this paper, we focus on a Bayesian formulation of statistical inference, but the main results we present also apply in general to other inference approaches where data augmentation is involved.
+We focus on a Bayesian formulation of statistical inference for point process models, but some of the results we present also apply to other approaches where data augmentation is involved.
 Consider an observed point process $Y$ which we postulate to be distributed according to a density $f(Y|\theta)$ (wrt to some measure $\mu$) indexed by a finite-dimensional parameter $\theta$.
-We assign a prior density $\pi(\theta)$ (wrt to Lebesgue measure) to the model parameters.
-This is a typical Bayesian specification where $f(Y|\theta)\pi(\theta)$ is understood as the joint density of $(Y,\theta)$ wrt to the product of $\mu$ and Lebesgue measures.
-In this context, one can plug in the observed $Y$ and interpret $f(Y|\theta)\pi(\theta)$ as, up to a normalizing constant, the density wrt to $\lambda$ of the regular probability distribution \citep[Section 4.1.3]{durrett2019probability} of $\theta$ given $Y$.

-The situation is trickier when considering data augmentation in order to circumvent some intractability in the model $f(Y|\theta)$ for example.
-In such a case, a joint density $f(X,Y|\theta)$ is needed along with the prior; here $Y$ represents the observed data while $X$ is the unobserved quantity.
+We assign a prior density $\pi(\theta)$ (wrt to the Lebesgue measure $\lambda$) to the model parameters.
+This is a typical Bayesian specification where $f(Y|\theta)\pi(\theta)$ is understood as the joint density of $(Y,\theta)$ wrt to the product of $\mu$ and $\lambda$ measures.
+In this context, one can use the observed $y$ and interpret $f(y|\theta)\pi(\theta)$ as, up to a normalizing constant, the density wrt to $\lambda$ of the regular probability distribution \citep[Section 4.1.3]{durrett2019probability} of $\theta$ given $Y$.
+The situation is trickier, however, when considering data augmentation to circumvent some intractability in the model $f(Y|\theta)$.
+In such a case, a joint density $f(X,Y|\theta)$ is needed along with the prior, where $Y$ represents the observed data and $X$ the unobserved quantity.
 This joint model needs to be valid in the sense that it is a density wrt to some product measure $\nu \times \mu$ over the product of $X$ and $Y$ spaces.
-Only then can proportionality arguments be used to interpret $f(X|Y,\theta) \propto f(X,Y|\theta)\pi(\theta)$ as the full conditional density (wrt to $\nu$) of $X$ given $Y$ and $\theta$.
-For inference, Gibbs sampling allows to update the unknowns $X$ and $\theta$ in turn to obtain a posterior sample of the parameter $\theta$.
+Proportionality arguments can then be used to interpret $f(X|Y,\theta) \propto f(X,Y|\theta)\pi(\theta)$ as the full conditional density (wrt to $\nu$) of $X$ given $Y$ and $\theta$.
+This fact is of direct importance in many computational approaches to the Bayesian analysis of point process data and models, which often utilize augmentation as a strategy.

-In \cite{adams2009tractable}, the authors apply such a data augmentation scheme to conduct inference about the intensity function of an observed, non-homogeneous point process $Y$.
-The basic idea is that while the marginal PPP likelihood involves the integral of the intensity function, the complete data joint density $f(X,Y|\theta)$ of thinned ($X$) and observed ($Y$) locations is itself tractable.
-Imaginary thinned locations $X$ are instantiated at each step of the Markov chain Monte Carlo (MCMC) algorithm according to their full conditional distribution in a Metropolis-Hastings type algorithm using birth-death-move proposals.